-On May 19, 2023, SunCar Technology Group Inc. entered into a Share Subscription Agreement with a certain non-U.S. person, Anji Zerun Private Equity Investment Partnership (Limited Partnership) pursuant to which SunCar Technology Group Inc. agreed to sell to Anji, and Anji agreed to purchase from the SunCar Technology Group Inc., in a private placement 2,173,657 Class A ordinary shares, par value \$0.0001 per share, of the Company (the "Anji Shares"), at the total consideration of US\$21,736,569.25.
+On May 19, 2023, SunCar Technology Group Inc. entered into a Share Subscription Agreement with a certain non-U.S. person, Anji Zerun Private Equity Investment Partnership (Limited Partnership) pursuant to which SunCar Technology Group Inc., in a private placement 2,173,657 Class A ordinary shares, par value \$0.0001 per share, of the Company (the "Anji Shares"), at the total consideration of US\$21,736,569.25.
 The Purchased Shares are subject to a lock-up period of six (6) months.